gui2de/ppol6818-group-political-economy/README.md

 social media platform would change individuals' perceptions, shaping their attitudes and policy preferences.
 The data of this study is extracted from [ANES 2020-2022 Social Media Study](https://electionstudies.org/data-center/2020-2022-social-media-study/).

-[^1]: Walgrave, S., & Van Aelst, P. (2016).
-Political agenda setting and the mass media.
-In Oxford research encyclopedia of politics.

 ## Theory of Change
 - **Input**: Exposure to economic content in social media